Mahendra114027/COMPETITIVE_CODING/README.md

 # COMPETITIVE CODING
 -----------
-This repo will be a  medium for Questions and solutions stud wars .
+This repo will be a  medium for Questions and Solutions stud wars .